 STIFFNESS – Proper Running Form Factor 1

-To me, this one didn’t make the most sense, at first.
+To me, this didn’t make sense, at first.
 Elite runners look the opposite of “stiff.”
-They appear more fluid, smooth and light on their feet than the average runner.
+They appear fluid, smooth and light on their feet versus the average runner.

 To clarify, the term stiffness applies to muscular stiffness.
 An analogy is a tighter spring that’s more efficient and has more potential energy versus a loose spring.
 We may not think our bodies/muscles act as a spring, but they do.

 In fact, most runners don’t realize how much energy they’re able to use due to this spring effect.
 Research shows that our oxygen consumption accounts for only HALF of the energy we need at any given speed.
 The other half is attributed to the “spring effect!

 When one foot makes ground contact, muscles and tendons stretch beyond their natural length.
 This lengthening is briefly stored energy.
 It’s then released as the muscles return to their natural length when the foot leaves the ground.
 THIS energy propels a runner upward and forward.

 Also know that elite runners spend less time with their foot on the ground, partly due to their stride stiffness.
 And interestingly enough, it’s this stiffness that makes elite runners appear smoother and more fluid.

 Of all characteristics of proper running form, this one ranks possibly highest.

 Stride compactness relates to where your foot lands and becomes fully weighted in relation to your hips.
 If your foot is directly underneath your hips, this is a compact stride.
 If the foot is in front of the hips, that’s overstriding.